 When a friend invited her to a women's Bible study, she easily agreed to come.

-The Bible study was led by Debbie McGoldrick, a staff member with Priority Associates, a ministry of Campus Crusade for Christ.
+The Bible study was led by Debbie McGoldrick, a staff member with Priority Associates, a ministry of Cru.
 After the Bible study, Debbie explained to Ania how to have a personal relationship with Christ, and that day Ania prayed and received Christ's forgiveness.

 "What I hadn't understood," says Ania, "was this concept [that God's forgiveness is] a gift.
 It's there for me to open and receive it."

 But Ania still had many questions.
 So she agreed to go through a series of lessons called Practical Christian Living, led by Debbie's friend, Nancy Pillat.
 She learned the answers to many of her questions, and quickly grew in her trust in the Lord.

 "She can't stop talking about her faith," says Debbie.
 "There is such a vibrant enthusiasm about Christ.
 She's so teachable and pliable."

 As her questions were answered, Ania wanted to help others find answers too.